elmoiv/hideme/README.md

 # hideme
 Protect your privacy and keep out anyone tracking you over WiFi networks.

+## Discalimer
+I'm not responsible for bricked devices, dead SD cards, thermonuclear war, or you getting fired because the alarm app failed (like it did for me...).

+## Features

+- Randomizes MAC address.
+- Randomizes Hostname.
+- No reboot required.

 ## Requirements

 - Qualcomm Snapdragon Android Device.